funficient/jamstackblog/src/blog/2022-06-25-to-ethereum-or-not-to-ethereum.md

 For those not familiar with block chains, the main promise that the block chain brings include decentralization, transparency and privacy for financial (for a lack of a better term) transactions.

 Ethereum took the block chain technology with all these benefits to the next level by creating an entire ecosystem — including financial transactions but so much more — based on the same principles.
 It can thus rather be seen as a block chain technology platform than a crypto currency network like the BitCoin block chain.
-Anything can be put on the block chain, and that’s part of the vision of Ethereum — to create the next web.
+Anything can be put on the block chain, and that’s part of the vision of Ethereum — to create the next web (or web3).

 *Decentralization* refers to the concept of distributed decision making and what caused the initial buzz as it was directly opposing the centralized systems of banks and financial institutions.
 In other words, and in rather very simplified layman’s terms, there is not one decider responsible for decisions affecting the masses and thus no single point of control.
 Without a single point of control the boundaries and red tape instituted by governments and financial institutions that discriminate against people considered not part of their team are broken.
 It makes it possible for anyone, anywhere in the world — as long as they have internet and a device — to transact with anyone else, anywhere in the world.